Skip to main content

 Should I minify HTML or just rely on Gzip?

 Both.
 Gzip compresses what's there, but it still has to process every byte.
-Fewer bytes in = fewer bytes to compress = smaller Gzip output.
-Minification before compression gives the best result.
+Fewer bytes in means fewer bytes to compress, so minification before compression usually gives a smaller output.

 Does Google care about minified HTML?